 And I’m not just talking about dusting and throwing away broken tupperware.
 Give yourself the challenge to use up all the odd ends you might have hidden in the pantry.
 I do this at the beginning of spring and autumn and it’s now become what my kids call magic food: making food with a few random ingredients and some magic.

-If you’re lost for ideas, check my customisable groceries list to help you organise what you already have and see what you need to buy.
+If you’re lost for ideas, check my customisable groceries list to help you organise what you already have and see what you need to buy, and use these digital tools to help you find ideas.
 Just remember to go into this with an open mind!
 Sometimes the weirdest sounding combinations end up tasting the best!

 On the original post I go through different options and give you some ideas for easy recipes.
 During spring, you may want to find some lighter and fresher varieties instead of using the heavier ones that thrive during winter.
 Flavoured oils, red and spring onions, and nut and seed butters are great for salads.
-Mix all three with some lemon juice or vinegar (or any acid from my customisable shopping list) and you will get a fantastic creamy salad dressing in seconds.
+Mix all three with some lemon juice or vinegar (or any acid) and you will get a fantastic creamy salad dressing in seconds.

 And if you haven’t tried it yet, homemade yogurt is extremely easy to make and a great snack and breakfast for those warmer days (especially during late spring when berries and stone fruits come around).
 Or, maybe, you can try your hand at growing something.
 Spring onions are really easy to grow at home in small containers, and you don’t even need to plant them from seed.
 All you have to do is buy some and plant the root part.